 The Garden Club of Manchester was organized in 1920, becoming the first garden club in Vermont.
 The Club's purpose is to promote love for, interest in and knowledge of horiculture.
 The Club currently has approximately 100 members actively engaged in conservation, beautification and education.

-The Club has provided generous scholarships to Smokey House Center and the Vermont Youth Conservation Corps that benefit projects related to horticulure and the enviorment.
-Addtionally, there are scholarships awarded each year to graduating high school seniors pursuing an education in environmental studies, agribusiness, botany or any related course of study.
+The Club has provided generous scholarships to Smokey House Center and the Vermont Youth Conservation Corps that benefit projects related to horticulture and the environment.
+Additionally, there are scholarships awarded each year to graduating high school seniors pursuing an education in environmental studies, agribusiness, botany or any related course of study.

 The Officers of GCM are elected for a two-year term and meet quarterly to identify new projects, recruit new members, discuss local issues, discuss financial issues and take care of the Club's ongoing organizational needs.
-A full list of the officers can be reviewed here.
+The officers for the 2022/23 term are listed here